 My vision for this product, Go Fig, is to provide businesses with all the support you’d expect from a fractional CFO for a fraction of the cost.
 My team is hard at work to launch an ultra fine-tuned AI chatbot with various time-saving and consulting features in January 2024, but you can already get a sneak peak of the demo, sign up for early access of the Beta, and even request features here.

-If you liked this article, please leave me one clap.
-If you learned a lot from this article, please leave me 10 claps.
 If you want me to write even more content with tools and tips on how to integrate data analytics and AI technology to better manage your cashflows and unlock net new business growth for your small business, follow me on Medium or subscribe to the Go Fig newsletter.

 I do want to caution anybody who wants to use ChatGPT in the way I demonstrated above.
 The information you share with ChatGPT using the Free account is not private or secure.
 Per its privacy policy, OpenAI can and will use this information in future training datasets.